Free BitTorrent clients

 BitTorrent's own client, which features web-based seeding, comments and reviewing

-You might be wondering why BitTorrent has its own BitTorrent app when it also maintains uTorrent (above), especially when the BitTorrent app is a rebranded version of uTorrent.
+You might be wondering why BitTorrent has its own BitTorrent client when it also maintains uTorrent (above), especially when the BitTorrent app is a rebranded version of uTorrent.

 However, while the apps are functionally identical there are a few key differences: BitTorrent offers web-based seeding, commenting and reviewing, and you may find that the BitTorrent client is welcomed by private trackers that don't like uTorrent.